AllenDowney/Portfolio/narrative.md

 to help identify opportunities, evaluate data and other technical issues, and prepare projects for hand-off to a team of volunteer data scientists.

-My work with DataKind is intermittent, but ongoing.
-In 2015-16 I was an informal liaison between the SCOPE team at Olin working with the Santos Foundation on traffic safety solution and the team at DataKind working on a related project with Vision Zero.
 [Featured volunteer page](http://www.datakind.org/featured-volunteers/allen-downey)

 In June 2015 I flew to Orbitz headquarters in Chicago to deliver a